 This workshop helps students prepare for the design requirements of their thesis film projects.
-Topics covered in this hands-on workshop include the collaboration between cinematography and design, set construction, creating the visual language of the film, costume design, and prop choices.
+Topics covered in this hands-on

 SHORT FILM DIRECTING II

 Utilizing the skills learned in all previous directing classes, this course examines the director's challenge in directing the short film at a more advanced level.
 Higher-level concepts such as control of tone and style will be pursed in depth as they related to the unique short film format.
 Lectures and exercises will contribute to this advanced directing class aimed at refining the student's ability to more precisely execute their creative vision.
 Prerequisite(s): Director's Craft III B